-Support desks on each campus assist you in using the university's information services.
+Support desks on each campus assist you in using the University's information services.
 Here are some examples of inquiries you can make at the Support Desk:

-- How to use media equipment on campus. - You need assistance in using the Oh-o!
+- You need help using media equipment on campus. - You need assistance in using the Oh-o!
 Meiji system. - You put money in an automatic certificate issuing machine, but nothing came out.

-If you experience any problems when using an information service, be sure to contact your campus Support Desk.
+If you experience any problems like this when using an information service, please get in touch with your campus Support Desk.
 See VII-3 Other Offices for the support desk locations and office hours.

-3. Use of Email, Information Science and Media Classrooms, and PC Practice Rooms
+3. Using Email, Information Science and Media Classrooms, and PC Practice Rooms

-- Using the university email Please use your Meiji Mail account to use the university email.
-All students are registered for a Meiji Mail account at the time of enrollment. - Inquiries about university email account Nakano Campus Office - Campus PC
+• Using the University email

+Please use your Meiji Mail account to use the University email.

+All students are registered for a Meiji Mail account at the time of enrollment.

+• Inquiries about the University email account Nakano Campus Office

+• Campus PC